r3-os/r3/src/constance/src/lib.md

 > **Relation to Other Specifications:** The interrupt handling framework was largely inspired from [the μITRON4.0 specification](http://www.ertl.jp/ITRON/SPEC/mitron4-e.html).
 The method of leveraging Rust's `unsafe` system to ensure unmanaged safety is obviously Rust-specific and novel.
 >
 > Interrupt handlers and interrupt service routines (terms from μITRON4.0) have been renamed to first-level interrupt handlers and (second-level) interrupt handlers, respectively, because “interrupt service routine” was way too long to type and abbreviating it would result in a set of type names which is either excessively inconsistent (`InterruptLine`, `Irq`) or bizarre (`InterruptLine`, `InterruptRq`).
 Removing the term “interrupt service routine” should also remove a source of confusion because interrupt handlers and interrupt service routines are often regarded as synonymous to each other (as evident in [the Wikipedia article] on interrupt handler), whereas there is a clear sequential relationship between first-level and second-level.
+>
+> The OSEK/VDX specification divides interrupt service routines into category 1 and 2 similarly to our managed and unmanaged interrupt handlers.

 [`BadCtx`]: crate::kernel::ResultCode::BadCtx
 [the Wikipedia article]: https://en.wikipedia.org/w/index.php?title=Interrupt_handler&oldid=934917582